SumoLogic/sumologic-documentation/docs/dashboards/restricted-operators-dashboards.md

 description: Learn more about the restrictions when you use operators with dashboards.
 ---

-This page has information about restrictions and rules about using [Sumo Logic search operators](/docs/search/search-query-language) with dashboards.
+This page has information about restrictions and rules about using [Sumo Logic log search operators](/docs/search/search-query-language) with dashboards.

 ## Dashboard restrictions